GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a software engineer with university education and job experience as a Civil engineer and a mathematics specialist teacher.
-I'm currently working part-time on my Masters of Data Science with Eastern U. Also, working on getting more complex projects into my portfolio, both Frontend and Backend.
+I'm currently working very part-time on my Masters of Data Science with Eastern U. Primarily, though, I'm working on getting more complex projects into my portfolio, both Frontend and Backend.
+My goal is to be hired full-time, remote, for React or Expo/Go development.
+I have dual citizenship with both Canada and the UK.

 I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com